geosolutions-it/ckanext-dcatapit/README.md

 2. (**Optional**) Install the **ckanext-spatial** extension as described [here](https://github.com/ckan/ckanext-spatial).
 Install this extension only if you need to use the dcatapit CSW harvester (see below).

-2. (**Optional but recommended**) The ckanext-dcatapit extension allows to localize the package fields (eg. title, description etc.) according to the schema definition, but to do that it requires the **ckanext-multilang** installed.
+2. (**Optional but recommended**) The ckanext-dcatapit extension allows to localize the package fields (eg. title, description etc.) according to the schema definition; in order to be able to do it, you need the **ckanext-multilang** extension installed.

+   If you also need to use the localized resources feature provided by the [multilang_resources](https://github.com/geosolutions-it/ckanext-multilang/wiki/Plugin-multilang_resources) plugin in the `ckanext-multilang` extension, you'll have to define:

+        ckanext.dcatapit.localized_resources = True

+   Also make sure NOT to have the `multilang_resources` directly listed in your `ckan.plugins` line, or it will conflict with the internal mechanism of plugin handling.

 3. Install the **ckanext-dcat** extension as described [here](https://github.com/ckan/ckanext-dcat/blob/master/README.md#installation).